So - Of All the Acupuncture Points

 - Lung Qi

 - Lung Qi!
 No idea what this is?
-Well, you can't do without it and it keeps you healthy.
+Well, you can't do without it because it keeps you healthy.

 - Lung Yin